Matthew Stafford: 2019 season

 In Week 1 against the Arizona Cardinals, Stafford threw for 385 yards and three touchdowns in the 27–27 tie game.
-Stafford helped lead the Lions to consectuive wins over the next two games against the Chargers and Eagles.
-The Lions dropped consecutive games against the Chiefs and Packers in Week 4 and Week 6.
+Stafford helped lead the Lions to consecutive wins over the next two games against the Los Angeles Chargers and Philadelphia Eagles.
+The Lions dropped consecutive games against the eventual Super Bowl champion Kansas City Chiefs and Green Bay Packers in Week 4 and Week 6.
 On October 20, in Week 7 against the Minnesota Vikings, Stafford threw for 364 yards, four touchdowns, and one interception in the 42–30 loss.
-In Week 7 against the Minnesota Vikings, Stafford reached 40,000 passing yards in his 147th career game, becoming the fastest quarterback to the reach the milestone.
-On November 10, 2019, Stafford missed his first game since 2010, ending his streak of 136 consecutive regular-season starts.
+In Week 7 against the Vikings, Stafford reached 40,000 passing yards in his 147th career game, becoming the fastest quarterback to the reach the milestone.
+On November 10, 2019, against the Chicago Bears, Stafford missed his first game since 2010, ending his streak of 136 consecutive regular-season starts.
 Stafford's streak was the sixth-longest for a quarterback in league history.
 It was eventually revealed that Stafford was diagnosed with non-displaced fractures in his upper thoracic spine, causing him to miss more time than usual.
 On December 18, 2019, Stafford was placed on injured reserve after missing the previous six games and the Lions missing the playoffs for the third consecutive season.
-At the time of his shutdown, Stafford was well on pace for a impressive statistical season.
+At the time of his shutdown, Stafford was well on pace for an impressive statistical season.
 He had passed for 2,499 yards, 19 touchdowns, and five interceptions in eight games.